maxitect/upvote-predictor-analysis/BRIEF.md

 # Project Overview

-In this project, we will try to predict the upvote score of posts on the [Hacker News website](https://news.ycombinator.com/) using just their titles.
+In this project, we will try to predict the upvote score of posts on the [Hacker News website](https://news.ycombinator.com/) using at least their titles.

 You are allowed (and recommended) to use PyTorch and its libraries.